-7.30.
+7.29.
 Program Security Registers (42H)

 The Program Security Registers command is similar to the Page Program command.
-Each security register contains four pages content.
+Each security register contains four pages of contents.
+It allows from 1 to 1024 bytes Security Registers data to be programmed.
 A Write Enable (WREN) command must previously have been executed to set the Write Enable Latch (WEL) bit before sending the Program Security Registers command.
 The Program Security Registers command is entered by driving CS# Low, followed by the command code (42H), three address bytes and at least one data byte on SI.
-As soon as CS# is driven high, the self-timed Program Security Registers cycle (whose duration is tPP) is initiated.
+As soon as CS# is driven high, the self-timed Program Security Registers cycle (whose duration is tpp) is initiated.
 While the Program Security Registers cycle is in progress, the Status Register may be read to check the value of the Write in Progress (WIP) bit.
 The Write in Progress (WIP) bit is 1 during the self-timed Program Security Registers cycle, and is 0 when it is completed.
 At some unspecified time before the cycle is completed, the Write Enable Latch (WEL) bit is reset.